Rural Homes

 Private Rented Sector: A Critical Component

-The PRS, accounting for approximately 10% of households in Argyll and Bute, plays a crucial role in rural housing provision.
-However, the sector faces unprecedented challenges that threaten its stability and growth potential.
+The PRS accounts for roughly 10% of households in Argyll and Bute and plays a major role in rural housing.
+But it faces serious challenges that threaten both its stability and its capacity to grow.
 Demographic Profile and Investment Returns

-The study reveals that the majority of landlords in Argyll and Bute are small-scale, part-time investors, with 39% aged 65 or older.
-This aging demographic raises concerns about sector sustainability.
-Moreover, the financial viability of PRS investments is under scrutiny, with the report stating that over one third of landlords (36%) achieve a net yield of 3% or less.
+The study finds that most landlords in Argyll and Bute are small-scale, part-time investors.
+39% are aged 65 or older.
+This aging demographic raises real questions about long-term sustainability.
+The financial picture is also grim: over a third of landlords (36%) achieve a net yield of 3% or less.

 One landlord, identified as Steve, comments: